Skip to main.

 10:00 am - 5:00 pm

 See the site that changed world history and inspired Fort Ligonier Days!
 The historic site comes to life with battle demonstrations, cannon firings, encampments and more to commemorate the historic October 12, 1758, attack on Fort Ligonier.
-Stop by Sutlers Row located on the front lawn of the museum and see 18th-century-inspired artisans, and Mount Vernon's Resident Baker Justin Cherry.
-Don't miss acclaimed artist Robert Griffing who will be at the Fort for a book signing (Saturday only) for his latest publication Journey of a Lifetime.
+Stop by Sutlers Row located on the front lawn of the museum and see 18th-century-inspired artisans, and Mount Vernon's Resident Baker Justin Cherry and his Half Crown Bakehouse.

 Sutlers Row